Castlery | Jun 16, 2023

 Buffet: Buffets are similar to sideboards in terms of design and function.
 They also offer storage space and a serving surface.
 However, the term "buffet" is often used interchangeably with "sideboard" and does not have a strict differentiation in modern usage.

 Credenza: Unlike sideboards and buffets, credenzas were pieces of furniture used to hold dishes that needed to be tested for poison before serving a Lord or an important person.
 In modern times, credenzas can also be used to serve food or act as a stylish storage solution.
-Credenzas are typically larger than sideboards and buffets and are characterised by a longer length and additional storage compartments.
+Credenzas are typically larger than sideboards and buffets and are characterized by a longer length and additional storage compartments.

 While sideboards, buffets, and credenzas share similarities in terms of form and function, there are subtle distinctions that set them apart.